Gentleman Scientist- Scientific Presentations w/ Dr. Roy Torley

 Ancient floods on Mars left their marks deeply etched into the planet’s surface.
 Canyons bigger than the Grand Canyon, dry riverbeds, deltas, and huge sandbars suggest to us that Mars had a lot of water and that it flowed with a vengeance.
 We see something amazingly similar in southeastern Washington, in the Channeled Scablands.
 Dr. Torley takes you on a tour to do some interesting planetary geology on Earth and its sister planet, Mars.

 Sundogs, moon dogs, double rainbows, fire rainbows, sun pillars, and more!
-You can see them all here in Oregon, at the South Pole, Norway, and other places around the globe.
+Here, at the South Pole, Norway, and other places around the globe.
 Enjoy a light show of panoramic proportions!

 Three Roman cities were destroyed by the eruption of Mount Vesuvius almost two thousand years ago.
 They disappeared from history for 700 years.
 Since the late 1700s, archeologists have been unearthing houses, city centers, jewelry, and other artifacts that shed light on how these citizens of the Roman Empire lived.
 Dr. Torley takes you on a tour of Pompeii, Herculaneum, and Stabiae.
 He also shows you the art that Mount Vesuvius inspired through the centuries.
 Inspired by the Pompeii Exhibition.